Route Overview

 If there are multiple routes with the same destination but different targets in a route table, the route priority is as follows:

-Static route > propagated route for VPC attachment > propagated route for virtual gateway attachment route
+Static route > Propagated route for VPC attachment > Propagated route for virtual gateway attachment > Propagated route for VPN gateway attachment

 Note